-Answer: Companies submit the annual financial statements to the NSI, annual tax returns at the NRA and annual financial statements in the Trade Register.
+Answer: Companies submit the annual financial statements to the National Statistics Institute, annual tax returns at the NRA and annual financial statements in the Trade Register.

-Question: What are the deadlines for companies submitting their annual declarations to the NSI?
+Question: What are the deadlines for companies submitting their annual declarations to the National Statistics Institute?

-Answer: Before submitting their annual declarations to the NRA, companies submit their annual statement of accounts to the National Statistical Institute (NSI).
+Answer: Before submitting their annual declarations to the NRA, companies submit their annual statement of accounts to the National Statistics Institute.
 Commercial companies submit the report by March 31 of the following year.
 Sole proprietors submit the report by April 30 of the following year.

 Question: What are the deadlines for the companies to submit their annual declarations?

-Answer: The companies submit their annual statement of accounts to the NSI and the annual tax return to the NRA by March 31 of the following year.
+Answer: The companies submit their annual statement of accounts to the National Statistics Institute and the annual tax return to the NRA by March 31 of the following year.
 The annual financial report is submitted in the Trade Register by June 30 of the following year.

 Question: What is the deadline for natural persons and sole proprietors to submit their financial reports?